 Anderson, Victor and Nancy

-Exhibit from the Hanna Basin Historical Society and Carbon Cemetery Association with contributions from Bob Leathers.
+Images and notes from the Hanna Basin Historical Society and Carbon Cemetery Association

 Victor Gabriel Anderson was born to Andrew Robert and Gertrude (Boberg) Anderson on December 1, 1930.
 When he was six months old, his parents filed on a homestead at Coyote Canyon near Walcott.
 Victor lived his 87 years and passed peacefully there on March 3, 2018.

 He graduated from Saratoga High School, attended the University of Wyoming, and served in the United States Army.
 For many years he and his family ran the Coyote Springs Service, a familiar spot on US 30.
 Beginning in 1964, he ran a small cattle herd in the North Country and found his true vocation.
 Victor married Nancy Wilson at Encampment in 1966 and they welcomed daughter Rachel in 1969.